vicramon/ember-tutorial/app/views/chapters/introduction.md

 This tutorial is designed for developers with some basic knowledge of Javascript, CoffeeScript, and Ruby on Rails.
 You should have a Rails development environment setup on your computer if you want to follow along.

-## CoffeeScript is Great!
+## Why CoffeeScript

-I have made the decision to write this tutorial in Coffeescript.
-I think CoffeeScript is more readable, which directly affects the maintainability of your application.
-If you're going to do full-time development with Ember then I think you should use CoffeeScript, so you may as well learn it now.
-Seeing all of my examples in CoffeeScript will certainly help you.
-If you know Javscript and Ruby then you'll get CoffeeScript in no time.
+I decided to write this tutorial in Coffeescript because I think it results in cleaner code, which I care deeply about.
+If you're going to do full-time development with Ember then I feel like you are better off using CoffeeScript.

+If you don't know it, don't worry because it's fairly easy to learn.
+The [Coffeescript website](http://coffeescript.org/) provides very good documentation.
+Also, [JS2Coffee.org](http://js2coffee.org/) can convert any CoffeeScript code to Javascript, and vice versa, which is great for experimentation.

-I am sure that there are people who disagree with me on this.
-If you still want to use this tutorial, [JS2Coffee.org](http://js2coffee.org/) can convert any of my CoffeeScript examples to Javascript.
+I am sure that there are people who disagree with me on this, and that's fine.

 ## Questions & Mistakes

 If you have a question or find a mistake then please email me at vic@vicramon.com.
-This tutorial is on [Github](http://www.github.com/vicramon/ember-tutorial) so you can also submit a pull request.
-Grammar Nazis welcome!
+The tutorial content is on [Github](http://www.github.com/vicramon/ember-tutorial) so you can also submit a pull request if you feel so inclined.